Ampersand character not correctly encoded

 Using the dev skin to load an XML document with an ampersand encoded as: & kept the character intact.
 To me, this indicates that Metacat's servlet API is correctly handling the character.
 If the register-dataset.cgi or Metacat.pm is doing something to encode this additionally, that might account for the double encoding.

-#5 Updated by Shaun Walbridge almost 9 years ago
+#5 Updated by Shaun Walbridge about 9 years ago

 The specific example looks to have its origins in delNormalize (sic) within register-dataset.cgi -- the first regex operator replaces '&' with '&' but the last regex operator then replaces '&' with '%26'.
 I'd recommend removing these functions and using existing modules for encoding/decoding of the XML.
 There are a couple of options , though perhaps just fixing the symptom is good enough for the time being.